cche/chromstaR-galaxy/README.md

 git clone https://github.com/cche/chromstaR-galaxy.git
 ```

-You can add the following lines to your *galaxy/config/tool_conf.xml* file to install it:
+Then add the following lines to your *galaxy/config/tool_conf.xml* file to install it:

 ```xml
 <section name="MyTools" id="mTools">